Wyko/essential_deathworlders/content/books/good-training/5-walk.md

 That wasn’t reassuring.

-"So, then…?
+"So, then...?
 There’s four months left in this indoc program!
 What will we do?"

 ‘Horse spoke up, having muscled himself into a cross-legged sit.
 It was an impressive example of fitting a great deal of man into a small amount of space.
 "Yeah bro, we got you primed to grow, now we’re gonna get you strong and hard!
 It’s gonna be a lot slower though.
 You just don’t heal up fast enough to go crazy."

-Regaari tilted his head in query, "Don’t…heal fast enough?"
+Regaari tilted his head in query, "Don’t... heal fast enough?"

 The humans exchanged another uncomfortable glance.